 Hearing is one of the body’s five basic senses.
 It helps children develop speech and language skills.
 Hearing loss in children can happen due to various reasons and may be temporary or permanent.
 It must be diagnosed as early as possible to help children thrive and reach their full potential.

 If you suspect hearing loss in your child, it is best to consult a pediatrician.
-To help you identify and get some preliminary information, we share this post on the causes, signs, and treatment and management options for hearing loss in children.
+To help you identify and get some preliminary information, we share this post on the causes, signs, and management options for hearing loss in children.

 How Common Is Hearing Loss In Children?